grantwilson38/Beautiful-Soup-Game-Price-Filter/README.md

 - Python 3
 - BeautifulSoup
 - requests
-- You can install the required Python packages with pip:
+- You can install the required Python packages with pip: pip install beautifulsoup4 requests

 **Usage**

-To run the script, use the following command:
+To run the script, use the following command: python main.py

 When prompted, enter the URL of the webpage you want to scrape.
 The script will fetch the content of the webpage and parse it with BeautifulSoup.